archilogic-com/3dio-js/.github/CONTRIBUTING.md

 ## Found a bug?

 Please provide the following information:
-* **How to Reproduce**<br>
+* **How to Reproduce**
   Describe in a few steps the actions to make the bug appear.
-Please provide a URL or a code snippet if available so that we know where to start from.
-This information is crucial for us in order to reproduce the bug and localize it.
+  Provide a code snippet or a URL of with an example ([App Creator](https://appcreator.3d.io) or [glitch](https://glitch.com/))

-* **Actual Result**<br>
+* **Actual Result**
   Describe the bug in a few words.
-You can also attach a screenshot / screenshot of the errors in your browser console if these are relevant.
+  Attach a screen shot of the graphical or console error if these are relevant.

-* **Expected Result**<br>
+* **Expected Result**
   Describe what you would expect to happen.

+* **Notes**
+  Share relevant details to your setup
+  Which OS is affected?
+  Which Browsers are affected?
+  What devices are affected?
+  What build are you using?

 ## Missing something?